CatherineP37/project_5/README.md

 Epic - Navigation

-- As a site user I want to view the products so that I can choose a product.
+- As a site user I want to view the products so that I can choose a product

-- As a site user I want to view product details easily so that I can know enough information to make a choice.
+- As a site user I want to view product details easily so that I can know enough information to make a choice

-- As a site user I want to easily view the total cost of my purchases so that I can avoid spending too much money.
+- As a site user I want to easily view the total cost of my purchases so that I can avoid spending too much money

 Epic - User accounts

-- As a site user I want to easily make an account so that I can more easily make purchases.
+- As a site user I want to easily make an account so that I can more easily make purchases

-- As a site user I want to login and logout so that I can access my account.
+- As a site user I want to login and logout so that I can access my account

-- As a site user I can easily login to my account if I forget my password.
+- As a site user I can easily login to my account if I forget my password

-- As a site user I can have my own user profile so that I can view my order history and save my payment information.
+- As a site user I can have my own user profile so that I can view my order history and save my payment information

 Epic - Shopping bag

-- As a site user I can easily change the quantity of a product in my shopping bag.
+- As a site user I can easily change the quantity of a product in my shopping bag

-- As a site user I can easily view items in my shopping bag.
+- As a site user I can easily view items in my shopping bag

 Epic - Checkout

-- As a site user I can easily enter my payment details so that I can make a purchase.
+- As a site user I can easily enter my payment details so that I can make a purchase

-- As a site user I can view an order confirmation after making an order.
+- As a site user I can view an order confirmation after making an order

-- As a site user I get an email confirmation after making an order.
+- As a site user I get an email confirmation after making an order

 Epic - Store management

-- As a store owner I can easily add new items to my store.
+- As a store owner I can easily add new items to my store

-- As a store owner I can delete products from my store.
+- As a store owner I can delete products from my store

 Epic - Events

-- As a site user I can see a list of events.
+- As a site user I can see a list of events

-- As a site user I can easily put my name down for events.
+- As a site user I can easily put my name down for events

 Epic - Contact

-- As a site user I can contact the business easily.
+- As a site user I can contact the business easily

-- As a store owner I can receive messages from customers.
+- As a store owner I can receive messages from customers

 Epic - Products

-- As a site user I can easily see what products are for sale.
+- As a site user I can easily see what products are for sale

-- As a site user I can see a picture of the product so that I know what it looks like.
+- As a site user I can see a picture of the product so that I know what it looks like

-- As a site user I can read a description of a product so that I can learn more about the product before deciding to buy or not.
+- As a site user I can read a description of a product so that I can learn more about the product before deciding to buy or not

 Epic - Reviews

-- As a site user I can read reviews about a product so that I can get more information about the product.
+- As a site user I can read reviews about a product so that I can get more information about the product

-- As a site user I can write a review about a product.
+- As a site user I can write a review about a product

 ## Sitemap